ClickHouse/clickhouse-analyzer/README.md

 > Note that this project is experimental.
 It only covers ~95% of ClickHouse SQL.
 The cli/WASM interfaces are subject to change.

+Includes:
+- A parser library for Rust
+- A parser wrapper for WASM / TypeScript
+- An LSP
+- VSCode extension for the LSP

 ## CLI

 Parse and format ClickHouse SQL from the command line.